Will my disability keep me from studying abroad? NO WAY!

 - Make an appointment with [[smmitt, Sylvia Mitterndorfer, Director of Global Education]] to explore study abroad programs that can provide the accommodation you will need while abroad.

-Please note: For accommodation to be considered in the host country, students MUST be registered with Disability Services at W&M. It is important that students disclose this information up to 9-12 months prior to going abroad to ensure enough time to coordinate accommodation.
+Please note: For accommodation to be considered in the host country, students MUST be registered with Student Accessibility Services at W&M. It is important that students disclose this information up to 9-12 months prior to going abroad to ensure enough time to coordinate accommodation.
 Disclosure will NOT impact acceptance into a program.

-Disability Services, the Global Education Office and the program provider/host university will work closely with you to identify opportunities for an enriching, engaging and safe study abroad experience.
+Student Accessibility Services, the Global Education Office and the program provider/host university will work closely with you to identify opportunities for an enriching, engaging and safe study abroad experience.

 Scholarship Resource for students with disabilities: